Skip to main content

 6. Type a Name for your hierarchy.

-7. Under Type, select Parent-Child.
+7. Under Type, select Managers and their reports (parent-child hierarchy).

-Qtip: Employee ID Field, Manager ID Field, and any other field where you are entering metadata must match the original participant file you uploaded.
+Qtip: Employee ID field, Manager ID field, and any other field where you are entering metadata must match the original participant file you uploaded.
 This means spelling, spacing, and capitalization must be exactly the same!

 Advanced Options

-3. Limit People Included: If you would like to limit the people included in the hierarchy based off of a metadata value, turn this option On.
 In the example above, only participants from a certain hiring date are being included in the hierarchy.

 Qtip: You cannot select fields that are already being used for org hierarchy generation (e.g., ManagerID, EmployeeID).
 You also cannot select fields that are already being used to configure other org hierarchies in your project.
 Any fields already being used as additional metadata for another hierarchy in your project will not show up in the field dropdown.